GaioTransposon/metadata_mining/README.md

 ### 7) Get your own API keys:

-In order to run container 3, you will need to acquire your own OpenAI API key.
+1. In order to run container 3, you will need to acquire your own OpenAI API key.
 Instructions on how to make one you will find [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 Once you have your API key, place it in `~/MicrobeAtlasProject`.

-Ideally, you generate two separate keys: one for the chat completion (annotation of metadata), and one for creating embeddings.
+2. Ideally, you generate two separate keys: one for the chat completion (annotation of metadata), and one for creating embeddings.
 In this pipeline the two are named: `my_api_key` and `my_api_key_embeddings`.
 The reason for using two separate keys is keeping track of usage quotas for each task.

+3. If you would like to run non-OpenAI models, you can use the Deepinfra platform https://deepinfra.com/.
+Again, to keep usage under control, when using text generation models or embedding models, you can create separate API keys.
+Name them `my_api_key_deepinfra` and `my_api_key_embeddings_deepinfra`, respectively.

-In order to run (the last script of) container 4, you will need to acquire your own Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure)).
+4. In order to run (the last script of) container 4, you will need to acquire your own Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure)).
 Google provides a free usage tier, which can cover a significant number of API requests.
 Generate one and name it `google_maps_api_key`.
 Place it in `~/MicrobeAtlas`.

+Once you have all your API keys, make sure you place them inside `~/MicrobeAtlasProject`

 <a name="container-1"></a>